brayschurman/neat-things/Caching/cachingIdea.md

 let playCount = myCache.get('song1234PlayCount') || 0;
 playCount++;
 myCache.set('song1234PlayCount', playCount);
-```

-// At measured intervals, the cached play count is returned to the database and the cache is purged
-let finalPlayCount = myCache.get('song1234PlayCount') || 0;
+// At measured intervals, the cached play count is returned to the database and the cache is purged let finalPlayCount = myCache.get('song1234PlayCount') || 0;
 myCache.del('song1234PlayCount');
 // At this juncture, finalPlayCount would be inscribed back into the database

-// At measured intervals, the cached play count is returned to the database and the cache is purged
-let finalPlayCount = myCache.get('song1234PlayCount') || 0;
-myCache.del('song1234PlayCount');
-// At this juncture, finalPlayCount would be inscribed back into the database
+```

 In the realm of a distributed system like Spotify, it would be advisable to employ a distributed cache so that all servers might partake of the same cache data.

 The game of managing caches can indeed be a "tricky" endeavour, owing to the duel of the two data copies (the cache and the main storage) to maintain synchronisation.
 This battle is recognized as cache invalidation and is reputed to be a formidable opponent.
 Hence, I bid you good fortune in your endeavours, soldier.